 For many years, the focus was on being physically fit and thinking about financial wellness.
-Little or no attention was paid to Mental health.
+Little or no attention was paid to mental health.
 Ignoring mental health can have devastating effects on your overall wellness.
 The good news is that in recent years, there is more attention paid to mental health and many conversations are being had about debilitating mental illnesses and their effects.
 Now more than ever, it’s time to make mental health a priority.

 Understanding mental health